DrSheep/RetroFreak_RomDecrypt/README.md

   -o O                  The ROM file to write to
   -s SERIAL, --serial SERIAL
-                        The serial number you want to use -k KEYFILE, --keyfile KEYFILE
+                        The serial number you want to use
-                        The update request file to read from
 ```

 ##### Credits: